-Being an experienced volunteer at cat shelter and a cat owner who took an obese cat from one of my family members I firmly believe the problem is not that bad.
-However, the Association of Pet Obesity Prevention reports that over one half of all house cats suffer from obesity.
+Being an experienced volunteer at a cat shelter and a cat owner who took an obese cat from one of my family members I firmly believe the problem is not that bad.
+However, the Association of Pet Obesity Prevention reports that over one-half of all house cats suffer from obesity.
 This issue is not only about the aesthetic look of your pet.
 Overweight cats suffer from various health problems triggered by their weight gain.

 Your primary task is to understand there is a problem you need to solve together with your kitty.
 Knowing that almost 60% of cats living in households are obese means that comparing your cat with those living in your neighborhood is not the best way.
 In fact, there are certain practical methods to conclude whether my cat is fat or not.

 The first way is to examine your pet with a hand.
 Standing above your kitty, try to touch your pet child as if you want to feel her ribs.
 The feelings should be like you are touching someone’s hand from the back side of the palm.
 If you need to apply certain force trying to feel the cat’s ribs, it means your kitty may have overweight problems.